QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

     x = 2; y = 1.0;

-The ``;`` can be used to supress  output from a line of code, or to combine two lines of code together (as above), but is otherwise not necessary
+The ``;`` can be used to suppress output from a line of code, or to combine two lines of code together (as above), but is otherwise not necessary

 .. code-block:: julia